Skip to main content

 When not to use

-• Do not use alert banners for validation errors.
-That can disrupt and distract users.
+• Don't use alert banners for validation errors that disrupt users.
 Instead use an error message.
 For information about error messages, visit the Validation component page.

-• Avoid using them for destructive action such as permanently deleting a file.
+• Avoid using alert banners for destructive action such as permanently deleting a file.
 For information about destructive action messages, visit the Modal component page.

 Open all